bira37/go-api-boilerplate/README.md

 The `test.sh` file contains all needed commands to execute both integration and unit tests.
 The template was built on top of CockroachDB.
 To execute the test script, you need to launch one CockroachDB instance using `docker-compose up -d` command.

 Unit tests uses mocks created by GoMock.
-It is necessary to have [mockgen](github.com/golang/mock/mockgen) command line tool installed to run the test script.
+It is necessary to have [mockgen command-line tool](github.com/golang/mock/mockgen) installed to run the test script.